 Your first pilgrimage?
 This is what you need to know.

-Here you'll find the answers to the most common questions about the pilgrim paths in Norway.
+Here you'll find the answers to the most common questions about the pilgrim trails in Norway.

 Three people with backpacks walking along a trail.
 Photo